dhmm/api-framework/README.md

 	[ 'HEAD'    ,   '/test/route' , 'Test' , 'route' ],
 ];
 ```
-At each line we have
+Each line have a single route.
+The parameters of the route are:

 1. HTTP Method... ( GET, POST, PATCH, PUT, DELETE, OPTIONS, HEAD )
 2. Route
 3. Controller's class name